 To sign and confirm the minutes of the last meeting.

-The Chairman signed the minutes of the previous meeting held on the 26th July 2022.
+With the agreement of the committee the Chairman signed the minutes of the previous meeting held on 28th September 2023.

 DECLARATION OF INTERESTS

 To receive declarations of interests in respect of any item on the agenda.

 Councillor Mike Gilbert declared he was a member of Boston Big Local and had been a member at the time when various funding streams and grants had been secured.

 Councillor Stephen Woodliffe declared he was a member of the Crime and Police Panel.

 Councillor Lina Savickiene declared she was a member of the Boston School of Mosaic